 c.
 Workflow software is limited by number of integrations.

-2- Configure webhooks for Slack & Cisco Webex Teams
+3- Configure webhooks for Slack & Webex

 b.
 The Slack API enables you to “make it fancy” with advanced formatting.
 Interactive buttons and menus are available when using configuring webhooks in Slack.

 a.
 Webhooks require lots of manual configuration.
-If you have multiple Slack channels or Webex Teams spaces, this means configuring on a one-by-one basis.
+If you have multiple Slack channels or Webex spaces, this means configuring on a one-by-one basis.

-4- Connect Slack and Cisco Webex Teams using tubes
+4- Connect Slack and Webex using tubes

 a.
 In 2017, Slack introduced Shared Channels which provides the functionality that tubes were set out to do.
 Essentially, this is providing a federation solution so that two different companies using Slack can communicate on the same platform.

 b.
 The company behind these tubes was acquired in 2017 and has been off the radar since.

 c.
 Like webhooks, tubes require lots of manual configuration.
 If you have multiple Slack channels or Webex spaces, this means configuring on a one-by-one basis.
 You probably need a full -team sync that will add any new channels created in the future automatically to the other side too, so you don’t have to keep setting up more tubes